canonical-web-and-design/practices/workflow/labels.md

 ---
 title: Labels descriptions
+description: The standard labels used in our GitHub projects
 ---

 In this part you will find a description of all the labels we use on issues.